Stock Market: Sensex, Nifty touches record high - East Coast Daily English

+5 of 11 sector gauges compiled by the National Stock Exchange ended higher.
+The overall market breadth was neutral as 1,497 shares ended higher while 1,461 closed lower on the BSE.

-Also Read: Commodity market: Gold rate keeps on rising in the state…
+Also Read; Commodity market: Gold rate rises again in the state today….

-The top gainers in the market were Hindalco, Ultratech Cement, Bharti Airtel, Sun Pharma, Adani Ports and ICICI Bank.
-Top losers in the market were Reliance Industries, Dr Reddy’s Labs, HDFC Life, BPCL,HCL Tech and Coal India .
+The top gainers in the market were UltraTech Cement, Tata Consultancy Services, Reliance Industries, State Bank of India, HDFC Bank, HCL Technologies, Bajaj Auto, Kotak Mahindra Bank and Infosys.
+The top losers in the market Sun Pharma, IndusInd Bank, ONGC, Hindalco, Coal India, Adani Ports, NTPC, Grasim Industries, Tech Mahindra, Bharat Petroleum and Asian Paints.

 Post Your Comments